derolli1976/pyexasol/docs/REFERENCE.md

 Accepts raw identifier.
 Converts it to `str` and replaces `"` (double-quote) with `""` (two double-quotes).
 May be useful on its own when escaping small parts of big identifiers.

 ### escape_like()
 Accepts raw value.
-Converts it to `str` and escapes for LIKE pattern value.
+Converts it to `str` and escapes for LIKE-pattern value.

 ### quote()
 Accepts raw value.
 Converts it to `str`, escapes it using `escape()` and wraps in `'` (single-quote).
 This is the primary function to pass arbitrary values to Exasol queries.